uchile-robotics-forks/darknet_ros/README.md

     <rosparam command="load" ns="darknet_ros" file="$(find darknet_ros)/config/your_config_file.yaml"/>

-By default tiny-yolo-voc.yalm is set, and there is cfg and yalm to an arquitecture that it's lighter than yolo, and can detectect only persons if trained.
+By default tiny-yolo-voc.yalm is set, and there is a cfg and a yalm to an arquitecture that it's lighter than yolo, and can detectect only person class if trained.

 ## Basic Usage